storj/storj/docs/blueprints/deletion-performance.md

 ## Open issues (if applicable)

 We could probablistically skip deleting pieces.
 This would minimize the requests that the uplink has to make, at the same time not leaking too much pieces.
+For example we could only send the deletion requests to only 50%, leaking half of the data, but making half the requests.

 We could track how much each storage node is storing extra due not sending deletes.
 This would allow paying the storage nodes.
 However, this would still mean that garbage is being kept in the network.